rimio/cubrid_osquery/README.md

 Selecting from the view **will generate new data in the related table, and will return the new data**.

+**If osquery views are heavily used** consider using the underlying tables as well as the **osquery_snapshot** method which populates all tables at once.

 ## Installation

 Use the `install.sh` script for automatic installation.
 Please provide the script with the database name as well as a user/password with appropriate privileges (DBA ftw).